Pular para o conteúdo principal

 • For children aged 2-5 years: 2.5 mg taken twice daily.

-• Most people only need to take an antihistamine for a short while when they have symptoms.
-You should stop taking cetirizine once your symptoms have eased.
+• Most people only need cetirizine for a short time.
+Stop taking it once your symptoms improve.

-• Although cetirizine is classed as a non-drowsy antihistamine, it can still cause drowsiness in a few people.
-If you are affected by drowsiness, do not drive, do not use a bicycle, and do not use tools or machines.
+• Although it is a “non-drowsy” antihistamine, it can still cause sleepiness in some people.
+If this happens, do not drive, cycle, or use tools or machinery.

 • Mantenha todos os medicamentos fora do alcance e da vista das crianças.